 In addition to the annual long-term incentive awards, the Company also makes long-term incentive awards on an interim basis in accordance with the policy on granting equity awards that has been adopted by the Board (the "Awards Policy").
 Awards are generally made in connection with new hires, promotions, acquisitions and in some cases as special incentives, including in recognition of special contributions or for retention purposes.
-In Fiscal 2017, the only interim award to an NEO was made to Mr. Capelli, who was granted a new hire equity award in the amount of \$3,000,000 on September 29, 2016 in recognition of his appointment as Chief Financial Officer.
+In Fiscal 2018, no interim awards were made to any NEOs.

-Summary of Long-Term Incentive Awards Granted to NEOs in Fiscal 2017
+Summary of Long-Term Incentive Awards Granted to NEOs in Fiscal 2018

-A summary of the long-term incentive awards granted to the NEOs in respect of Fiscal 2017 is summarized in the following table:
+A summary of the long-term incentive awards granted to the NEOs in respect of Fiscal 2018, all of which were annual awards, is summarized in the following table: